ixofoundation/ixo-blockchain/x/bonds/spec/03_messages.md

   - `newAlpha != alpha`
   - `I > C * alpha`
   - `R / C > newAlpha - alpha`
-- editor is not the bond creator
+- editor is not the bond controller
 - bond DID or editor DID is not a valid DID

 ```go